Pinki-shukla/docsify001/README.md

-## Step 4:-Initialise

-<p>In this step, you need to follow the command that is provided by the github repository.
+## Step 4:-n this step, you need to follow the command that is provided by the github repository.

 The git init command is used to initialize a new Git repository in a directory.
 When you run git init in a directory, it sets up the necessary files and directories that Git uses to manage version control for your project.</p>